Quiet and Turbulent Risk

 Risk regime analysis has several uses.
 By evaluating exposure to loss during turbulent conditions, investors can stress test portfolios and construct portfolios that are more resilient to turbulent markets.
 These methodologies also allow investors to shift the risk profiles of their portfolios depending on their views regarding the likelihood of turbulent or quiet market conditions.

-The turbulent blend threshold specifies the percentage of periods that will be classified as outliers.
-For example, if a user selects a threshold of 20%, the 20% most statistically unusual periods will be classified as turbulent.
+For example, if a user selects a threshold of 20% and is working with a multivariate normal sample, the 20% most statistically unusual periods will be classified as turbulent.
 The remaining 80% of the periods will be classified as quiet.
 This parameter applies to quiet, turbulent, and quiet-turbulent blend methodologies.

 How can I identify periods that are marked as turbulent after exporting the turbulence index data (time series) from the Windham Software into Excel?